AlexandraPast/Language_analytics/README.md

 # Language analytics
-Repository for the assignments for the course Language analytics
+Repository for assignments for the course Language analytics